 An evening of rich and varied information is always assured with Boris – a great teacher from a part of the world where massage is the serious, medical modality we can only envision and aspire to in this country.
 A wellspring of both theory and practice, Boris gives us all a lift and a glimpse into the ever possible tomorrow of massage in America.

-The above commentary was published in the official newsletter “Vibrations” of the AMTA South Bay unit California.
+The official newsletter “Vibrations” of the AMTA South Bay unit California published the above commentary.

 Sign up and be the first to hear about latest special offers & updates.

 Phone: (310) 339-0460